+The analyses from two different aspects tend to exclude photoevaporation models from the explanation the inner-region [\ion{O}{i}] $6300~\ang$ profiles.
+A more complex model, in which a compact [\ion{O}{i}] emitting hydrostatic or circulating corona co-exists with photoevaporation winds launched at larger disk radii, cannot bridge the [\ion{O}{i}] emission to the photoevaporative winds from the inner disk.
+To add to the consistency and completeness of the analyses, we construct comprehensive semi-analytic models with the inclusion of both hydrodynamic and thermochemical processes.
+These models confirm the analyses on the two aspects mentioned above, especially by demonstrating the mutual exclusion between a photoevaporative outflow with appreciable mass-loss rates and a luminous inner-disk [\ion{O}{i}] $6300~\ang$ emission consistent with observations.

+Some previous works view wind velocities as a criterion for distinguishing different wind launching mechanisms.
+We nevertheless point out that, due to the analyses about the thermochemical conditions of the coronal gas, both the high-velocity components and the low-velocity components in the TW Hya $[\ion{O}{i}]$ emission profiles are {\it not} the indications of photoevaporative winds.
+In the case of the low-velocity components observed from transitional disks with lower gas densities ($\lesssim 10^{-3}\times$ full PPDs) and dust abundances, the overall dilemma of photoevaporative mass-loss versus [\ion{O}{i}] $6300~\ang$ luminosity (see \ref{sec:chemistry}, \S\ref{sec:ana-sol}) still exists.

-In conclusion, consistent co-evolution of non-equilibrium thermochemistry and dynamics (hydrodynamics and MHD) is a necessity in physically modeling the outflows of PPDs and plausibly explain the observed features of disk wind indicators.
+In conclusion, consistent co-evolution of non-equilibrium thermochemistry and dynamics (hydrodynamics and MHD) is necessary for physically modeling the outflows of PPDs and plausibly explaining the observed features of disk wind indicators.

 Y. Lin and L. Wang acknowledge the computing resources provided by the Kavli Institute for Astronomy and Astrophysics in Peking University.
-We thank our collegues for helpful discussions: Gregory Herczeg, Xiao Hu, Haifeng Yang, Xinyu Zheng.
+We thank our colleagues for helpful discussions: Gregory Herczeg, Xiao Hu, Haifeng Yang, Xinyu Zheng.

 \nopagebreak